--- AIR! bear to heaven upon they azure flood
+— AIR! bear to heaven upon they azure flood

-Their innocent cries !---EARTH ! cover not their blood !
+Their innocent cries!—EARTH! cover not their blood !
 430

-The closing anti-slavery exhortation, paraphrasing the Wedgwood cameo’s scene and motto, has the ring of a sentimental set-piece: an appeal to universal brotherhood keyed to the supposed humanitarian impulse of a British readership.
+The closing antislavery exhortation, paraphrasing the Wedgwood cameo’s scene and motto, has the ring of a sentimental set piece: an appeal to universal brotherhood keyed to the supposed humanitarian impulse of a British readership.

 But the passage also stages a limit to this fashionable, consumable form of speaking and feeling for the slave.
-There is more to say, it seems, but “sorrow” – whether the slave’s, or the poet’s overweening sympathy – “choaks the rest.”
+There is more to say, it seems, but “sorrow”—whether the slave’s or the poet’s overweening sympathy—“choaks the rest.”
 And here the poem itself emphatically “chokes” on a kind of grievance not so easily produced and consumed: the lines sputter apart in a flurry of dashes, chiasmi, and an awkward enjambment that together shatter Darwin’s highly regular meter and end-stopped lineation.
 At this breaking point, the materialist nature poem capitulates into a kind of curse or prayer (the language is biblical) that radicalizes Darwin’s overall poetics of deflecting attention towards the background.
-Calling on the elemental milieu for relief – “AIR! bear to heaven upon they azure flood / Their innocent cries !---EARTH ! cover not their blood !” – the speaker cedes to these elemental media that quintessential artistic power of lifting something up for notice or preservation.
-Now the air is to bear up the slaves’ protest, the earth to ensure that their wrongly-spilled blood continues to surface.
-In the absence of a divine Book of Judgment, the vast material and semiotic re-combinatory that Darwin scientifically believes the globe to be is called upon to retain the evidence of the damage, to amplify the smothered voices, to enact retribution or reparation.
-This scene of natural justice seems to me the moral counterpart of the joyous multi-natural jubilee that tore hierarchies to the (fertile) ground: now Darwin threatens that the earth will inhume, that is, smother with earth, the “inhuman trade” in which his own well-being is implicated, and which gives the lie to contemporary pretenses at universal humanism and humanitarian sentimentalism, alike.
+Calling on the elemental milieu for relief—“AIR! bear to heaven upon they azure flood / Their innocent cries!—EARTH! cover not their blood !”—the speaker cedes to these elemental media that quintessential artistic power of lifting something up for notice or preservation.
+Now the air is to bear up the slaves’ protest, the earth to ensure that their wrongly spilled blood continues to surface.
+In the absence of a divine Book of Judgment, the vast material and semiotic recombinatory that Darwin scientifically believes the globe to be is called upon to retain the evidence of the damage, to amplify the smothered voices, to enact retribution or reparation.
+This scene of natural justice seems to me the moral counterpart of the joyous multinatural jubilee that tore hierarchies to the (fertile) ground: now Darwin threatens that the earth will inhume, that is, smother with earth the “inhuman trade” in which his own well-being is implicated and which gives the lie to contemporary pretenses at universal humanism and humanitarian sentimentalism alike.

-If this were a canonical Romantic lyric poem, if it operated according to good negative aesthetic principles, it would probably stop here, at the threshold that marks the unsayable, even sublime alterity of the Other’s suffering.
+If this were a canonical Romantic lyric poem, if it operated according to good negative aesthetic principles, it would probably stop here, at the threshold that marks the unsayable, even sublime, alterity of the Other’s suffering.
 But this poem is didactic, scholarly, thorough.
 And it is after material retribution.
-Having diligently followed the minerals, so to speak, through that zig-zag, trans-Atlantic course that connects the precious metal mines of Spanish colonial Mexico and Peru (which first fueled the demand for enslaved African labor) – home to the coalfields of the English Midlands (whose incipient industrial working classes are fueled by West Indian sugar) – across the channel to revolutionary France (about to be galvanized by insurrection in Saint-Domingue), Darwin’s “GNOMES” have picked up a racialized and explicitly militant charge:
+Having diligently followed the minerals, so to speak, through that zig-zag, trans-Atlantic course that connects the precious metal mines of Spanish colonial Mexico and Peru (which first fueled the demand for enslaved African labor)—home to the coalfields of the English Midlands (whose incipient industrial working classes are fueled by West Indian sugar)—across the channel to revolutionary France (about to be galvanized by insurrection in Saint-Domingue), Darwin’s “GNOMES” have picked up a racialized and explicitly militant charge:

-“When Heaven’s dread justice smites in crimes o’ergrown
+When Heaven’s dread justice smites in crimes o’ergrown

 The blood-nursed Tyrant on his purple throne,